guildai/guild.ai/pages/docs/intro.md

 Confirm the operation by pressing `Enter`.

-Guild runs the operation, which selects five images at random from the fashion MNIST test dataset and classifies them using the trained model.
+Guild runs the operation, which selects five images at random from the Fashion-MNIST test dataset and classifies them using the trained model.
 The result for each image is displayed in a PNG located in the operation run directory.